devravager/Trick-privacy-policy-/README.md

 ❗ Misuse & Abuse

-You may not use Trick to:
+You may not use Vortex to:

 Send unsolicited or spam messages.